bonitasoft/bonita-doc/md/bonita-portal-urls.md

 ## Task URL

 ::: danger
 :fa-exclamation-triangle: **Important:** A task is not automatically assigned to the user who accesses the task form.
-If a user is using Bonita BPM Portal, the assignment is automatic.
+If a user is using Bonita Portal, the assignment is automatic.
 However, if a user is accessing a form directly from an application, there must first be a [REST API call to assign the task to the user](bpm-api.md).
 Otherwise, the user will not be able to execute the task.
 :::

 The following code samples show how to generate a link to a human task.